labdaddy/linux/distro-agnostic/wget-stuff.md

 #### WGET is super cool.
 Use it to download music, backup a website, easily deal with flaky connections and even cook yourself chicken parm.
-For the official docs at the gnu website: `https://www.gnu.org/software/wget/manual/`
+For the official docs at the [gnu website](https://www.gnu.org/software/wget/manual/)

 I did not create the content below.
 It was copied directly from lifehacker.com All rights reserved by lifehacker.com:
 ##### Mirror an entire web site